 Shooter (FPS/TPS)

-- Projectile: spawn small box, apply velocity, raycast for hit detection
+- Projectile: spawn small Part, apply impulse, raycast for hit detection

 - Ammo count in HUD